dagger/dagger/docs/current/guides/183109-aws-codebuild-codepipeline.md

 Use the [API Key Concepts](../api/975146-concepts.mdx) page and the [Go](https://pkg.go.dev/dagger.io/dagger), [Node.js](../sdk/nodejs/reference/modules.md) and [Python](https://dagger-io.readthedocs.org/) SDK References to learn more about Dagger.

-## Appendix A: Create an AWS CodeCommit repository with an example Express application
+## Appendix A: Create an AWS CodeCommit repository with an example Next.js application

 This tutorial assumes that you have an AWS CodeCommit repository with a Node.js Web application.
 If not, follow the steps below to create an AWS CodeCommit repository and commit an example Next.js application to it.